jacobrsyntaxindustries/unifi-node/README.md

 # UniFi Node

-A comprehensive Node.js module for communicating and controlling Ubiquiti UniFi hardware through the UniFi Controller API.
+A comprehensive TypeScript/Node.js module for communicating and controlling Ubiquiti UniFi hardware through the UniFi Controller API.
+Built with full type safety and modern TypeScript features.

 ## Features